shubhamPrakashJha/LogsAnalysis/README.md

 	 cd /vagrant
 	```

-8. use the command(use it only once)
+8. load the data from `newsdata.sql` to `news` _database_ and cd into the vagrant directory using the command
 	```sql
 	 psql -d news -f newsdata.sql
 	```